tackc/testMe/README.md

-# TestMe is a testing framework for Node.js
+# tme is a testing framework for Node.js